mahmoudesmail/tu-wien-data-science-summaries/cogviz - cognitive foundations of visualization 193.142/mc.md

 # chapter 3

-**question**: which of the following color spaces would be most appropriate for creating a visualization that needs to represent subtle differences in color intensity across a wide range of hues?

-- a) rgb
-- b) hsv
-- c) cie lab
-- d) hcl

-answer:

-- a) false - rgb is not perceptually uniform and is difficult to use for specifying colors intuitively.
-- b) false - hsv is intuitive but not perceptually uniform, making it unsuitable for representing subtle differences.
-- c) false - while cie lab is perceptually uniform, it's not as intuitive to use as hcl.
-- d) true - hcl combines perceptual uniformity with intuitive use, making it ideal for representing subtle differences across various hues.

----

 **question**: based on the trichromacy theory and the structure of the human eye, why might digital displays use red, green, and blue as their primary colors?

 - a) because these are the only colors humans can see